Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Theoretical framework and related work

-A common aspect used to evaluate and study SRL is the regulation of behavior through learning strategies.
-A learning strategy is generally a set of planned actions, such as rehearsing, seeking assistance and reviewing course materials, aimed to acquire information and skills relevant to the goal or task at hand \citep{Zimmerman1986}.
-For event-based measures, a more fine-grained description of learning strategies, as proposed by \citet{Winne2001} and elaborated by \citet{Winne2019LearningStrategiesSelfRegulateda}, can be used.
-In their model, student behavior can be described through simple, atomic actions, such as reading a text section or writing a note.
-A sequence of actions aimed at completing a specific sub-goal or a task comprises a \emph{learning tactic}.
-For example, a student may first aim to get basic understanding of a new programming topic by perusing parts of the coursebook, reading and completing examples within the book --- all as part of a single coursebook-oriented tactic.
-To reach the learning goals, students may adjust their tactics over time based on newly set sub-goals, self-evaluations and changing learning context.
-Therefore, a student's \emph{learning strategy} comprises a set of learning tactics and their approach to varying them to reach a larger learning goal.
-For instance, to complete programming exercises for a week, a student's strategy may be to first use a coursebook-oriented tactic to get more content knowledge, then upon successful understanding shift to more task-oriented tactic which encompasses completing tasks while using course materials as a reference.
-Overall, such event-based characterization of learning strategies enables the description of the study process as an enactment of learning actions based on the current conditions.
-Consequently, this definition allows for the graphical representation of student behavior as sequences of actions, tactics, and strategies over time \citep[e.g.,][]{Hadwin2007ExaminingTraceData}.
+For event-based measures, \citet{Winne1998} proposed a more fine-grained distinction of student actions into learning tactics and learning strategies.
+The conceptualization was later expanded by \citet{Winne2001} and \citet{Winne2019LearningStrategiesSelfRegulateda}.
+In this conceptualization, a \emph{learning tactic} is a sequence of discrete, atomic actions that a student performs to achieve a sub-goal or a concrete task.
+A \emph{learning strategy}, in turn, is a higher-level sequence of tactics that a student employs to reach a larger learning goal and that is guided by the student's metacognitive monitoring and control.
+For example, a student may first aim to gain a basic understanding of a new programming topic by perusing parts of the coursebook and reading and completing examples within the book --- all as part of a single coursebook-oriented tactic.
+To complete programming exercises for a week, in contrast, a student's strategy may be to first use a coursebook-oriented tactic to build content knowledge and then, once that understanding is in place, shift to a more task-oriented tactic that involves completing tasks while using course materials as a reference.
+To reach the learning goals, students may adjust their tactics over time based on newly set sub-goals, self-evaluations, and changing learning context.
+In terms of the overall SRL process, \citet{Winne2001} positions learning strategy selection as part of the forethought phase, while learning tactics are dynamically adjusted during the enacting phase in response to the state of the task. \citet{Winne2019LearningStrategiesSelfRegulateda} note that tactics are specifically selected to enact on the plans of a learning strategy.

+Compared to the classic conceptualization of learning strategies, the tactic--strategy distinction provides a hierarchical view of student actions, where tactics are seen as building blocks of strategies \citep{Winne2019LearningStrategiesSelfRegulateda}.
+Such an event-based characterization allows describing the study process as an enactment of learning actions based on the current conditions.
+Consequently, this definition allows the graphical representation of student behavior as sequences of actions, tactics, and strategies over time \citep{Winne2019LearningStrategiesSelfRegulateda}.